JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

 - Major releases can, according to SemVer, break anything at all.
 However, realistically we know how we want to write Julia code and that's not going to fundamentally change: most user-level code will stay the same in Julia 2.0 even though we're "allowed" to break things.
 Breaking things for no reason is not what this is about.

 - What a major release does allow, however, is fixing obvious API design mistakes—the kinds of bad, confusing APIs that everyone will be glad to be rid of.
 It also allows changing low-level things that will break some libraries, but which need to be broken in order to make really fundamental improvements to the language.
-Changes to Julia's AST representation and how macros work fall into this latter category.

-- My favorite example of a breaking change that I want to make in Julia 2.0 is to turn multithreading on by default instead of requiring the user to opt in.
-Technically this is breaking: if someone wrote thread-unsafe code in 1.x, assuming single-threaded execution by default, if we suddenly turn threading on in Julia 1.x, their code will stop working, breaking our SemVer compatibility promise for non-breaking minor releases.
-So we need to wait until 2.0 to flip that switch.

 # Long term support